Skip to content

 We will provide a light breakfast for our participants.

 All Residents, Fellows, Medical and PA Students, as well as Area Physicians are encouraged to attend or participate by Zoom.
-A recording will be made available for those who can't participate live.
-CME Credit is available for those practicing physicians who either attend in person or connect ot the live Zoom and who complete the required evaluation form after the presentation.
+CME Credit is available for those practicing physicians who either attend in person or connect through the live Zoom and who complete the required evaluation form after the presentation.

 View the flyer from the Medical Society about all the scheduled events.

 • LifeBridge Chattanooga: A Physician Well-Being Initiative sponsored by the Chattanooga-Hamilton County Medical Society and its Medical Foundation.
 Website: www.lifebridgechattanooga.org.
-Phone: 423.591.9830.
+Phone: 423.591.9830 s always answered.
 Provides confidential access to care at no charge for area physicians, including Residents and Fellows, as well as Medical and UT PA students rotating in Chattanooga at our campus.

 National Physician Suicide Awareness Day